So often, you are waiting on someone else to do something before you can get started on your task.

 2) Connecting on a Gantt Chart

-- Drag to the beginning of the next action
+Drag to the beginning of the next action (to create a Finish-to-Start dependency).

-You can manage exactly how you want the dependencies to perform by choosing either 'Strict' or 'Not Strict' dependency relationships.
+You can manage exactly how you want the dependencies to perform by choosing either 'Off', 'On', or 'Strict' or dependency relationships for a project on the 'Auto scheduling' settings page under the 'More' menu.

-Strict Scheduling: Strict scheduling (or 'ASAP' scheduling) means that all actions move together, no matter which direction they are moving.
+'Strict': Strict scheduling (or 'ASAP' scheduling) means that all actions move together, no matter which direction they are moving.
 This is also where you can set strict lag or gap time.
+If a predecessor action is completed in a shorter duration than planned, the dependent actions will move forward automatically to account for the shorter duration adjustment.

 Create the dependencies as normal.
 To create lag time, either click on the dependency link itself or write the advanced predecessor in the 'Predecessor' column.
 Now when one action moves forward or backward in time, they will all move together.